 BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 12 Residence 1071 Southcote Road, Ancaster Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the west side of the property (Southcote Road).
 Encroachment and potential property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment, property acquisit property should be avoided.
-The the property.
-The landscape sho resulting in minimal irreversible r If a portion of the property is acq the property's CHVI using Ontar determined to possess CHVI and impacted by the road design, the property-specific mitigation me The impacts of vibrations may ne assessment to ensure there are resulting mitigation measures sh needed.
+Alternative 2 (Amended network) Encroachment, property acquisition and vibration impacts on the subject property should be avoided.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If a portion of the property is acquired, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.